The New Dating Requirement: Consuming All of Your Partner’s #Content

 If you really cared about me, the theory goes, you’d care about what I’m up to.
 Ergo, watch my Stories.

 It’s easy to label people who care about this type of thing as shallow or narcissistic.
-There will always be self-purported cool girls (and men) who say they don’t care if the person they date notices them online.
-They’ll swear that “it’s not a big deal” in their life.
+There will always be those who say they don’t care if the person they date notices them online, and many people genuinely don't.

 For most people, watching their partner’s Instagram Story is a way to show they care.
 Whether done consciously or unconsciously, it sends the message that you’re interested in what your significant other is thinking and doing.

-While social media validation used to come in the form of public, deliberate expressions of approval like faves, hearts, and likes, now, it’s often distributed more privately—yet just as deliberately—in the form of Story watching.
+While social media validation used to come in the form of public expressions of approval like faves, hearts, and likes, now, it’s often distributed more privately—yet just as deliberately—in the form of Story watching.

 “I’ve never been in this situation, but I think if I were dating someone who was as into social media as me and they didn’t rabidly consume all of my content, I would definitely be pissed,” said Molly in New York.